 9. Focus on Job Placement and Careers

 Moreover, higher education institutions are now revamping their career services, and are collaborating with their students to redefine and map out successful career paths for them.
-With programs like alumni career mentoring, and targeted initiative to offer career support to new students, universities will continue redefining their role in the career planning of their students in 2017 and beyond.
+With programs like alumni career mentoring and targeted initiatives to offer career support to new students, universities will continue redefining their role in the career planning of their students in 2017 and beyond.

 However, what about while one is studying at university?
 How do you support yourself, while still being focused on your academic goals?
 One of our main cultural goals at A Team Tuition is to be the quintessential “University Job”.
 The majority of our staff are current university students, and tutor subjects that are within their personal academic undertaking (for example, tutoring Biology while studying a Bachelor of Biomedical Science).
 Our company aims to be one of the key bridging employers between high school, university, and the global employment outreach.